TapwaveZodiac/novelaiUKB/docs/Glossary.md

 Remember how every token is a vector?
 Every vector has a number which serves as its identifying number.
-For example, [198] is the "new lin\" character, so banning it prevents the AI from creating any new lines of its own.
+For example, [198] is the "new line" character for the GPT-2 Tokenizer, so banning it prevents the AI from creating any new lines of its own.

 ## Tokenization